julianasantimaria/Projects_Azure/README.md

 ## Requisites

-Make sure you have Docker and Terraform tools and accounts in the Azure.
+Make sure you have account in the Azure.

 ```bash
 - Azure